 - 90% of community members would recommend products to others.

 - 56% more business from distributors belonging to one private community.

 - 36% more business from customers that are private community members.

 We are uniquely positioned to make this difference through:

-For additional information how we can help your company create a Social Media Community, call (301) 656-8448, or e-mail us at email@example.com
+For additional information on how we can help your company create a Digital Online Community, call (301) 656-8448, or e-mail us at email@example.com